-Save your file and go back to the Corona Simulator.
-The simulator will detect a change from your file and automatically re-launch with the new changes.
-If the simulator doesn't re-launch automatically upon saving your file, press Command + R (Mac)/Ctrl + R (Windows).
+Save your file and go back to the Corona simulator.
+The simulator will detect a change from your file and automatically relaunch with the changes.
+If the simulator doesn't relaunch automatically upon saving your file, press Command + R (Mac) / Ctrl + R (Windows).
 You will see the following output on the screen:

-Change the first line to the following code:
+Change the first line to the following line of code:

 Be sure to save your

-main.luafile after making any alterations, then press Command+R (Mac)/Ctrl+R (Windows) in Corona to re-launch the simulator to view the new font.
-If you're using a Mac, usually the simulator automatically re-launches after saving your file or it may ask you if you want to relaunch the program.
+main.luafile after making any alterations; then, press Command + R (Mac) / Ctrl + R (Windows) in Corona to relaunch the simulator to view the new font.
+If you're using a Mac, usually, the simulator automatically relaunches after saving your file, or it may ask you if you want to relaunch the program.
 You can see the new font in the simulator: